SCIENCE 10th

 and investigate how one factor influences the change in yeast population growth

-task is related to the expected performances for high school, as described in
+related to the expected performances for high school, as described in the Core

 1.

-pH, food availability, or temperature) influence the rate at which a population
+(shift in pH, food availability, or temperature) influence the rate at which a

 a.